codejet/google-books-search/README.md

 Besides that I decided to go with [document-register-element](https://github.com/WebReflection/document-register-element), a lightweight custom elements polyfill, and [qwest](https://github.com/pyrsmk/qwest), an ajax library based on promises behaviour.

-If you wonder about the styles being written in JavaScript, check [this presentation](https://speakerdeck.com/vjeux/react-css-in-js) by [vjeux](https://github.com/vjeux) of Facebook for a broader discussion of the topic.
-I mainly used this approach here because it provides scoped styles, just like the shadow DOM does for the Polymer element.
+The styles for this used to be written in JavaScript (check [this presentation](https://speakerdeck.com/vjeux/react-css-in-js) by [vjeux](https://github.com/vjeux) of Facebook for a broader discussion of the topic), to provide scoped styles, just like the Shadow DOM does for the Polymer element.
+But I have since switched to [CSS Modules](https://github.com/css-modules/css-modules) using [react-css-modules](https://github.com/gajus/react-css-modules).

 ## Install